burninc0de/socialsox/README.md

 ## Security Notes

-- ✅ Everything runs locally in your browser
+- ✅ Everything runs locally on your computer
-- ✅ Credentials are stored in localStorage (browser only)
+- ✅ Credentials are stored in localStorage (Electron app storage)
+- ✅ Twitter OAuth handled securely in Electron backend
 - ✅ No external servers involved (except the social media APIs)
 - ⚠️ Anyone with access to your computer can potentially read localStorage
 - ⚠️ Use app-specific passwords where available (like Bluesky's app passwords)

 ## Limitations

-- Twitter requires a backend server for secure OAuth
-- No image/media upload support
+- No image/media upload support (yet)
 - No thread/reply support
-- Character limits not enforced per platform (280 chars is typical)
-- CORS may block some requests (use browser extensions if needed)
+- Character limits: Twitter 280 chars, Mastodon 500+ (varies by instance), Bluesky 300 chars

 ## Troubleshooting

+**Twitter Errors**:
+- Make sure you have all 4 credentials: API Key, API Secret, Access Token, Access Token Secret
+- Verify your app has "Read and Write" permissions in Twitter Developer Portal
+- If you get "403 Forbidden", your app may not have write permissions

-**CORS Errors**: Make sure you're using the local server (`python3 server.py` or `node server.js`) and accessing via http://localhost:8000/
+**CORS Errors (Browser mode only)**: Make sure you're using the local server (`python3 server.py` or `node server.js`) and accessing via http://localhost:8000/

 **Instance URL Errors**: Use only the domain (e.g., `https://mastodon.social`), not your profile URL (e.g., NOT `https://mastodon.social/@username`)